miciek/miciek.github.io/_posts/2015-10-10-sane-sharding-with-akka-cluster.md

 Our service won't receive any JSON data, it will just return JSON object: `Go(targetConveyor)`.
 It will be automatically marshaled into JSON thanks to the implicit default conversion defined in its companion object.

-## Step 2: Creating REST Interface layer
+## Step 1: Creating REST Interface layer
 Now it's time to code something real.
 To implement the HTTP service we will use `spray-http` with `spray-json`.
-The service will only define one endpoint and based on the passed parameters, it will call our business logic function and return the result wrapped in `Go` object.
+Our service will only define one endpoint and, based on the passed parameters, it will call our business logic function and return the result wrapped in `Go` object.

 {% highlight scala %}
 class RestInterface(exposedPort: Int) extends Actor with HttpServiceBase {